-- Introduction to Cultural Competency in Health Care Coverage: Explain the significance of cultural competency in the context of TGI individuals' health care needs. - 2.
-Effects of Historical, Contemporary, and Present-Day Exclusion, Microaggressions, and Oppression: Examine the lasting impact of historical and contemporary exclusion, microaggressions, and oppression on TGI communities and TGI individuals and their health outcomes. - 3.
-Effective Communication Across Gender Identities: Provide guidelines for respectful and inclusive communication with TGI individuals, emphasizing the use of inclusive language and correct names and pronouns, and avoiding assumptions about gender identity or that all individuals are heterosexual, gender conforming, or non-intersex. - 4.
-Trauma-informed approaches to care delivery: Review the basic tenets of trauma-informed care and how to use a trauma-informed approach when discussing gender-identity and sexual or gender-related health care needs with members of the TGI community. - 5.
-Health Inequities and Family/Community Acceptance: Explain the health disparities within the TGI communities and the role of family and community acceptance in health outcomes. - 6.
-Perspectives from Diverse Constituency Groups and TGI-Serving Organizations: Incorporate the experiences of local TGI-serving community groups and incorporate best practices and insights. - 7.
-Personal Values and Professional Responsibilities: Explore the distinction between personal values and professional responsibilities, highlighting the importance of unbiased care delivery and engagement. - 8.
-Health Plan or Insurer Considerations for Gender-Affirming Care: Inform health plan or insurer staff by providing examples about the impact of burdensome administrative processes that create barriers to members receiving needed care. - 9.
-Ensure Culturally Competent Health Care Services: Discuss how to embed cultural competency in the health care delivery system, including training staff, incorporating TGI-inclusive language, providing ongoing education, and addressing complaints of discrimination on the basis of gender identity or failures of staff to provide trans-inclusive care. - 10.
-Collaborative Approaches to Enhance TGI Access to Care: Encourage partnerships between health plans and insurers, health care professionals, and TGI-serving organizations to improve access to gender-affirming care and
+1. Introduction to Cultural Competency in Health Care Coverage: Explain the significance of cultural competency in the context of TGI individuals' health care needs.

-- promote transparency in health care coverage.
-Discuss strategies for appropriate oversight of delegated entities. - 11.
+- 2. Effects of Historical, Contemporary, and Present-Day Exclusion, Microaggressions, and Oppression: Examine the lasting impact of historical and contemporary exclusion, microaggressions, and oppression on TGI communities and their health outcomes. - 3.
+Effective Communication Across Gender Identities: Provide guidelines for respectful and inclusive communication with TGI individuals, emphasizing the use of inclusive language and correct names and pronouns, and avoiding assumptions about gender identity or that all individuals are heterosexual, gender conforming, or nonintersex. - 4.
+Health Inequities and Family/Community Acceptance: Explain the health disparities within the TGI community and the role of family and community acceptance in health outcomes. - 5.
+Perspectives from Diverse Constituency Groups and TGI-Serving Organizations: Incorporate the experiences of local TGI-serving community groups and incorporate best practices and insights. - 6.
+Personal Values and Professional Responsibilities: Explore the distinction between personal values and professional responsibilities, highlighting the importance of unbiased care delivery and engagement. - 7.
+Health Plan or Insurer Considerations for Gender-Affirming Care: Educate health plan or insurer staff about the impact of burdensome administrative processes that create barriers to members receiving needed care. - 8.
+Ensure Culturally Competent Health Care Services: Discuss how to embed cultural competency in the health care delivery system, including training staff, incorporating TGI-inclusive language, providing ongoing education, and addressing complaints of discrimination on the basis of gender identity or failures of staff to provide trans-inclusive care. - Collaborative Approaches to Enhance TGI Access to Care: Encourage partnerships between health plans, health care professionals, and TGI-serving organizations to improve access to gender-affirming care and promote transparency in health care coverage.
+Discuss strategies for appropriate oversight of delegated entities. - 10.
 Continuous Quality Improvement: Discuss the importance of feedback mechanisms and ongoing quality improvement efforts to ensure equitable coverage and services for TGI individuals.